 The plot is straightforward.
 Sardu (Seamus O’Brien), master of the Theatre of the Macabre, assisted by his midget assistant Ralphus (Luis de Jesus) operate an ‘off-off Broadway’ show in which, Grand Guignol style, women are tortured on stage to the delight of audiences who applaud the special effects.
 Naturally enough, it is soon obvious that Sardu’s victims are actually killed and mutilated for his own pleasure and that his show conceals a white slave racket.
 He takes a fancy to a ballet dancer Natasha (Viju Krem) who visits one of his shows accompanied by her footballer boyfriend Tom (Neils McMaster), as well as umbrage at the curt dismissal by a visiting art critic – the wonderfully named Creasy Silo (Alan Dellay).
 Soon, Sardu has them both kidnapped, and works on them both to achieve just the show he wants.

 Reed wrote and directed two other films, include the similarly gory Blood Bath (1976), in which the cast of a horror film go out for dinner and swap gruesome stories, as well as the weak Night Of The Zombies (1981).
-Bloodsucking Freaks comes closest to having an outright message, as in Sardu's opening remarks to his audience that "This is just a theatrical presentation, and offers no reality, (it) just allows us to delve into our grossest fantasies, far beyond erotica."
-The amiable, mocking Sardu, as portrayed by O'Brien, makes a perfect host for the gruesome events on stage as well as for the ghastly events off it.
-The film is a work of fiction, and Sardu can't possibly be doing what it purports to show.
+In case if you are wondering, how I remember all these films, do not, as I believe in checking the news for confirmation rather remembering them!
+Not only for this, even for the current favorite topic called the Bitcoin, I rely on all the news that is available from the genuine source and go by it for my financial decisions!
+Bloodsucking Freaks comes closest to having an outright message, as in Sardu’s opening remarks to his audience that “This is just a theatrical presentation, and offers no reality, (it) just allows us to delve into our grossest fantasies, far beyond erotica.”
+The amiable, mocking Sardu, as portrayed by O’Brien, makes a perfect host for the gruesome events on stage as well as for the ghastly events off it.
+The film is a work of fiction, and Sardu can’t possibly be doing what it purports to show.
 But for the sake of the fiction we must habitually suspend disbelief, an act that immediately provokes a crisis of conscience.

 That’s the obvious parallel between Sardu’s show and the film itself.
 Director and writer Reed and his creation Sardu have the same targets, principally art critics and the complacency of audiences.
 If he upsets and leads us to strong emotion, then he has succeeded.
 Those who sit and dismiss the projection of cruelty as ‘a trick’ – therefore to be ignored, or walk out, are the targets.
 The critic Silo is the worst offender in this respect, and is therefore singled out for special treatment.
 (A hatred of critics shared with Douglas Hickox’s much more innocent Theatre Of Blood, 1973.)
 Silo’s view of Sardu’s show is that he has, ironically, “seen better” at the Paris Grand Guignol.
 He refuses to review the show, even negatively, in case people are encouraged to see it.
 After his capture, subjugation and forced feeding by Sardu, the critic’s awakening to the truth is apt as it is poetic: as a kick in the mouth by a ballerina.